zowe/docs-site/docs/user-guide/zowe-chat/chat_configure_teams.md

-# Configuring the chat tool - Microsoft Teams
+# Configuring Zowe Chat with MSTeams

 This step is for Microsoft Teams users only.
-You can configure your chat platform by editing the `msteams.yaml` file.
+You configure your chat platform by editing the `msteams.yaml` file.

 ## Prerequisite